Coupling, local times, immersions: Introduction

 A significant motivation for this study arises from the consideration that the reflection coupling has been a model for a wide variety of more sophisticated immersed couplings.
-For example, reflection coupling has been generalized to the case of elliptic diffusions with smooth coefficients \citep{LindvallRogers-1986, ChenLi-1989}, and also to the case of Riemannian Brownian motion \citep{Kendall-1998e}, in which case there are connections with curvature properties.
-More recently coupling techniques have been extended to cover some cases of hypoelliptic diffusions \citep{BenArousCranstonKendall-1995,KendallPrice-2004,Kendall-2007,Kendall-2009d}; essentially the issue here is to couple simultaneously not only Brownian motion but also one or more path functionals of the Brownian motion, namely time integrals, iterated time integrals, and It\^o stochastic area integrals.
+For example, reflection coupling has been generalized to the case of elliptic diffusions with smooth coefficients (Lindvall and Rogers \cite{LindvallRogers-1986}, Chen and Li \cite{ChenLi-1989}), and also to the case of Riemannian Brownian motion (Kendall \cite{Kendall-1998e}), in which case there are connections with curvature properties.
+More recently, coupling techniques have been extended to cover some cases of hypoelliptic diffusions (Ben Arous \textit{et al}. \cite{BenArousCranstonKendall-1995}, Kendall and Price \cite{KendallPrice-2004}, Kendall \cite{Kendall-2007,Kendall-2009d}); essentially the issue here is to couple simultaneously not only Brownian motion but also one or more path functionals of the Brownian motion, namely time integrals, iterated time integrals, and It\^o stochastic area integrals.
 Here it is necessary to augment the reflection coupling strategy with other coupling strategies, notably synchronous coupling and rotation coupling.
-In the stochastic differential framework \eqref{eq:folklore}, synchronous coupling corresponds to \(K=0\) and \(J=\mathbb{I}\), while rotation coupling corresponds to \(K=0\) and \(J\) equal to a \(d\)-dimensional rotation.
-(It is interesting to compare this direction of research with the work of \citealp[Theorem 1]{Emery-2005}; this characterizes Brownian filtrations using the notion of ``self-coupling'' -- jointly immersed Brownian filtrations for which a prescribed scalar functional is approximately coupled.)
+In the stochastic differential framework \eqref{eq:folklore}, synchronous coupling corresponds to $K=0$ and $J=\mathbb{I}$, while rotation coupling corresponds to $K=0$ and $J$ equal to a $d$-dimensional rotation.
+(It is interesting to compare this direction of research with the work of \'{E}mery \cite{Emery-2005}, Theorem~1; this characterizes Brownian filtrations using the notion of ``self-coupling'' -- jointly immersed Brownian filtrations for which a prescribed scalar functional is approximately coupled.)